Suchawit/movie-recommender-system/README.md

 **Objective**:
 a recommender system based on users' behaviors to recommend the content.

-This project is based on [**Dataset**](https://github.com/lukkiddd-tdg/movielens-small) which applies techniques **collaborative filtering (keras model to predict potential that user will rate recommended content based on content based (cosine similarity) filtering**
+This project is based on [**Dataset**](https://github.com/lukkiddd-tdg/movielens-small) which applies techniques **collaborative filtering keras model to predict potential rate from input user recommended movie from output of content based (cosine similarity) filtering**

 ## How it works and input & output